Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 - `source="windows_server_logs.csv" host="Windows_Server_Logs" sourcetype="csv" status=failure` This will genetate the count and then you can create an alert.
 In this case the average/hr from graphs appear to be around 6/hr so I can set the threshold to 15

-5. Determining how often an account was successfully logged on
+5. Determining how often an account was successfully logged on using the `signature` variable.
+Then an alert can be configured based on average per hr and then a threshold is decide.
+In this case the avegrage appears to be 12 events and then the threshold can be 30

 - `source="windows_server_logs.csv" host="Windows_Server_Logs" sourcetype="csv" signature="An account was successfully logged on"`